 What is Earth Overshoot Day?Resources are not unlimited.
 Renewable raw materials are only available to the extent that they can regenerate.
 If they do not have the appropriate time for this, the person consumes more than can be made available to him again through regeneration.
 Chaos is inevitable.
 Under the term "Earth Overshoot Day" is understood to mean the day of a year on which humanity has used up all natural resources that can be restored and made usable by nature within a year.
 This year falls Earth Overshoot Day, which is also known colloquially as Overshoot or Earth overload day on July 28th.
 If we look at how this day shifts a few days forward every year, it becomes clear that we can no longer continue as before.

 In which direction is the critical day shifting?

-We are Global Footprint Network, a non-profit organization, has justified an action with the annual calculation of the World Exhaustion Day, which is intended to remind us emphatically that there is an equal give and take in nature.
-Those who do not adhere to this rule and live beyond their own means will have to face the consequences.
-The deadline shifts from year to year.
-This year it falls on July 29th.
-Last year, resources were exhausted on August 22nd.
-If we go back a little further, the following balance emerges:

-- 2019 - July 29th

-Snapshot 2 | What is Earth Overshoot Day?Resources are not unlimited.
-Renewable raw materials are only available to the extent that they can regenerate.
-If they do not have the appropriate time for this, the person consumes more than can be made available to him again through regeneration.
-Chaos is inevitable.
-Under the term "Earth Overshoot Day" is understood to mean the day of a year on which humanity has used up all natural resources that can be restored and made usable by nature within a year.
-This year falls Earth Overshoot Day, which is also known colloquially as Overshoot or Earth overload day on July 28th.
-If we look at how this day shifts a few days forward every year, it becomes clear that we can no longer continue as before.

-In which direction is the critical day shifting?

-We are Global Footprint Network, a non-profit organization, has justified an action with the annual calculation of the World Exhaustion Day, which is intended to remind us emphatically that there is an equal give and take in nature.
-Those who do not adhere to this rule and live beyond their own means will have to face the consequences.
-The deadline shifts from year to year.
-This year it falls on July 29th.
-Last year, resources were exhausted on August 22nd.
-If we go back a little further, the following balance emerges:
+The Global Footprint Network, a non-profit organization, has started an action with the annual calculation of the world overshoot day, which should remind us that there is an equal give and take in nature.
+Those who do not follow this rule and live beyond their own means will have to bear the consequences.
+The deadline changes from year to year.
+This year it falls on July 28th.
+Last year, resources ran out on July 29.
+If we go back a little further, the following balance sheet emerges:

 - 2019 - July 29th